MicrosoftDocs/win32/desktop-src/ETW/rt-lostevent.md

 ---
-Description: This event type class is used to indicate that events were lost in a real-time session.
+description: This event type class is used to indicate that events were lost in a real-time session.
 The following syntax is simplified from MOF code. ms.assetid: 19c747c0-2d9f-49c5-81e4-06a870371bac
 title: RT_LostEvent class
 ms.topic: reference